YonSci/yon_academic/_portfolio/portfolio-7.md

 Here, instead of `dashdot` you can use `dotted`, `dashed`, `solid`
 <img src="https://yonsci.github.io/yon_academic//files/Geopandas_data/Output/output_73_0.png" width="400" height="400" />

-You can remove the grids and boundary by using the code below:
+You can remove the grids & boundary lines by using the code below:
 <div class="language-python highlighter-rouge">
  <div class="highlight">
   <pre class="highlight">